Updated on 2024-06-27 GMT+08:00

 Using a Backup to Create a File System

-In case of a virus attack, accidental deletion, or software or hardware fault, you can use an SFS Turbo file system backup to create a new file system.
+In case of a virus attack, accidental deletion, or software or hardware fault, you can use an SFS Turbo file system backup to create a new SFS Turbo file system.
 Data on the new file system is the same as that in the backup.

 You can only create pay-per-use SFS Turbo file systems from backups.
 To create yearly/monthly ones from backups, you need to first create the pay-per-use file systems and then change their billing modes to yearly/monthly.

-1. Log in to CBR Console.
+1. Log in to the CBR console.

 1. Log in to the management console.